the MAC:

 Cohort leaders fulfill roles normally ascribed to many different levels of administration and the related supporting employees.
 Cohort leaders will rotate, or specialize, in maintaining academic oversight, budget supervision, and other levels of administrative roles.

-This significant strategy allows us to operate without unnecessary or excessive staffing costs.
 For example, I will reuse a typical Advising Department in other institutions.
 There is the Director, the executive secretary, multiple advisors, and other clerical support staff, and even the likelihood of student employment.
 Actual time spent with ones advisor (maybe two to three times a semester, maybe), is primarily focused on picking courses, staying on track, and suggestions of experiences or resources.

-We will outsource lectures, using educators and industry professionals.
+For topics outside the cohort leaders specialization we will outsource lectures, using educators and industry professionals.

 We will utilize consultants to provide the necessary adherence to internal and external standards and requirements.